seasketch/geoprocessing/packages/wiki-docs/Devcontainer.md

-# Options for running geoprocessing projects
+# Geoprocessing development container options

 1. Develop in a Docker container
     * Pros - All dependencies are installed already for you and known to work together.
 Workspace is persisted in a volume.